Frequently Asked Questions

 - Conveyancer’s fees – these will vary depending on the complexity of the transaction.
 A seller can obtain a quote from a conveyancer

 There may be other expenses in specific transactions; always ask your conveyancer for details of anything which may arise in your particular sale.

 What do conveyancers charge?

 Any real estate transaction is a complicated process with many costs involved.
 One of these will be the fees paid to your conveyancer.

-You should talk to your conveyancer about all the costs in your transaction including the conveyancing fees – none of us like surprises!
+You should talk to your conveyancer about all the costs in your transaction including the conveyancing fees.

 Remember, your conveyancer is working for you and is as important to your financial future as your bank manager or your accountant.

 Your conveyancer will:

 - Be your advocate

 - Keep you informed at every step